TorstenStueber/wasm-vs-evm/README.md

   - in the CONTRACT pulldown ensure that the compiled contract is selected
   - click “Deploy”
     - the local Geth node should mine a new block
-  - the deployed contract will now appear under "Deplozed Contracts"
+  - the deployed contract will now appear under "Deployed Contracts"
     - open it
     - select a function, enter the input values and click the button with the name of the function
       - the local node will mine a new block